rafaelkyrdan/cypher/README.md

 You can download application.

 1. Unzip the archive.
-2. Directory consist of application and required files.
+2. The directory consist of application and required files.
 3. Run the file cypher.

 Versions: